kamicane/FO4_Plugins/README.md

 Building is done with CMake presets.
 It switches what ./src/main.cpp pulls in.
 Each subproject provides a project.hpp file with a common export interface so that main.cpp can read it.
 Projects do not provide cpp files, only headers.

 vcpkg is used for external package management (see `vcpkg.json`)

-Due to CommonLibF4's CMake files, the fmt and spdlog dependencies are dictated by CommonLibF4.
-I could not modify their build options.

 ## Code server